Ericsson/codechecker/docs/analyzer/user_guide.md

     actions:
       review_status: false_positive
       reason: This report is false positive.

-  - filters:
-      filepath: /path/to/3pp/lib/*
-    actions:
-      ignore: true
-      reason: The reports of this lib are ignored completely.
 ```

 The review settings rules have two componetes: `filters` and `actions`.
 A rule